godcodehunter/turing_machine/README.md

 # Description
 The halt problem asserts that we cannot prove that the program stops or run forever.
 That's why we do it simultaneously.
 But as a result, the points will be in superposition in meaning that's any of each can be halt point or start loop point.

-We need two conditions to be satisfied simultaneously:
+We need three conditions to be satisfied simultaneously:
 1. Find a point that we will go through exactly twice.
 2. New transition that has not yet happened (point two unique)
 3. Transition point where we have been exactly twice to a point where we have been only once.